jbok4/good_reads/README.md

 #Prerequisities

-you must have imagemagick installed. all you need to do is paste brew install imagemagick into the terminal before bundling
+you must have imagemagick installed. all you need to do is paste: brew install imagemagick into the terminal before bundling